labujaber1/labujaber1.github.io/README.md

 # labujaber1.github.io.
-Portfolio - single html page includes links to projects in github and enclosed as zip files.
-NWConfigScript, LitRevResource, RacingGame, WordGuess game, and DJango golf e-site.
-Includes copy of CV single page and further history.
-Projects presented by description and screen shots.
+Portfolio - multiple pages includes links to projects in github and enclosed as zip files.
+NWConfigScript, LitRevResource, RacingGame, WordGuess game, and DJango redesigned website.
+Projects presented by description, screen shots and videos.